york-blockchain/fundamentals-of-backend-and-blockchain-development/4-class/exercise/hello-world-fs.md

 ```

 - [`useEffect`](https://reactjs.org/docs/hooks-effect.html)- this is a React hook that is called after your component is rendered.
 Because it has an empty array `[]` prop passed into it \(see line 4\), it will only be called on the component's _first_ render.
 Here we'll load the current message stored in our smart contract, call our smart contract and wallet listeners, and update our UI to reflect whether a wallet is already connected.
-- `addSmartContractListener`- this function sets up a listener that will watch for our HelloWorld contract's `UpdatedMessages` event and update our UI when the message is changed in our smart contract.
+- `useEffect`- this react hook sets up a listener that will watch for our HelloWorld contract's `UpdatedMessages` event and update our UI when the message is changed in our smart contract.
 - `addWalletListener`- this function sets up a listener that detects changes in the user's MetaMask wallet state, such as when the user disconnects their wallet or switches addresses.
 - `connectWalletPressed`- this function will be called to connect the user's MetaMask wallet to our dapp.
 - `onUpdatePressed` - this function will be called when the user wants to update the message stored in the smart contract.